anujpatel/BubbleSort-Algorithm/README.md

     2. If second element is smaller than first element then you swipe places. how? using temp :)
     3. You keep doing same meaning stepping through array and comparing element with pair of adjacent elements until no         swapping required and you have sorted array

-Author : Anuj Patel
-For More Details refer to http://goldenpackagebyanuj.blogspot.in/2014/07/bubble-sort-algorithm-using-java.html
+For More Details refer to https://goldenpackagebyanuj.blogspot.com/2014/07/bubble-sort-algorithm-using-java.html